 BEREC has the following regulatory tasks, set out in Article 4 of the BEREC Regulation:

-- to assist and advise the NRAs, the European Parliament (EP), the European Council (Council) and the European Commission (EC), and to cooperate with the NRAs and the Commission, upon request or on its own initiative, on any technical matter regarding electronic communications within its competence;
+- assist and advise the National Regulatory Authorities (NRAs), the European Parliament (EP), the European Council (Council) and the European Commission (EC), and to cooperate with the NRAs and the EC, upon request or on its own initiative, on any technical matter regarding electronic communications within its competence;

-- to assist and advise the Commission, upon request, in relation to the preparation of legislative proposals in the field of electronic communications, including on any proposed amendment of the BEREC Regulation or of Directive (EU) 2018/1972 of the European Parliament and of the Council of 11 December 2018 establishing the European Electronic Communications Code – the ‘EECC’;
+- assist and advise the EC, upon request, in relation to the preparation of legislative proposals in the field of electronic communications, including on any proposed amendment of the BEREC Regulation or of Directive (EU) 2018/1972 of the European Parliament and of the Council of 11 December 2018 establishing the European Electronic Communications Code – the ‘EECC’;

-- to issue other guidelines ensuring the consistent implementation of the regulatory framework for electronic communications and consistent regulatory decisions by the NRAs, either on its own initiative or upon the request of an NRA, the European Parliament, the Council or the Commission, in particular for regulatory issues affecting a significant number of Member States or with a cross-border element;
+- issue other guidelines ensuring the consistent implementation of the regulatory framework for electronic communications and consistent regulatory decisions by the NRAs, either on its own initiative or upon the request of an NRA, the EP, the Council or the EC, in particular for regulatory issues affecting a significant number of Member States or with a cross-border element;

-- where relevant, to participate in the Peer Review Forum for draft measures on selection procedures, in accordance with Article 35 of the EECC;
+- where relevant, to participate in the Peer Review Forum for draft measures on selection procedures, in accordance with Article 35 EECC;

-- to participate on issues concerning its competence relating to market regulation and competition related to radio spectrum, in accordance with Article 4 of the EECC;
+- participate on issues concerning its competence relating to market regulation and competition relating to radio spectrum, in accordance with Article 4 EECC;

-- to conduct analyses of potential transnational markets, in accordance with Article 65 of the EECC, and to conduct analyses of transnational end-user demand, in accordance with Article 66 of the EECC;
+- conduct analyses of potential transnational markets, in accordance with Article 65 EECC, and to conduct analyses of transnational end-user demand, in accordance with Article 66 EECC;

-- to report on technical matters within its competence;
+- report on technical matters within its competence;

 - in accordance with the EECC, to establish and maintain a database of: